Skip to Content

 This post may contain affiliate links, and you can read our disclosure information here–

 A few months ago I downloaded the NextDoor app- not really having any idea how I’d use it.
-Well I found the “free” section, and I was hooked!
+Well, I found the “free” section, and I was hooked!
 Not even a week into using the app, I found myself the proud new owner of a dehydrator.

 Of course, I scoured Pinterest and good ol’ Google for recipes.
 The only thing I knew you could dehydrate was apples- and I’m not very fond of dehydrated apple chips myself.

-If you are just starting dehydrating, go for something inexpensive until you see whether you will like the taste of dehydrated food.
+If you are just starting to dehydrate, go for something inexpensive until you see whether you will like the taste of dehydrated food.
 If you find you’re really into it, I would recommend one of the Nesco dehydrators, like the Gardenmaster below.
 My mom has tried a number of them and this one lasted the longest and produced the best chips.

 Best Vegetables to Dehydrate